 Oceanographic and Meteorologic Forcing

-During the period of overlapping ADCP and intensive drifter deployments, 2014 Year Day (YD) 47-55 (15-23 February 2014), a large range of tide, wind, and wave conditions was sampled (Figure 4).
-Three distinct periods were observed including a strong onshore wind event, a high southeast groundswell, and weak winds from variable directions where tidal forcing was dominant .
+During the period of overlapping ADCP and intensive drifter deployments, 2014 Year Day (YD) 47-55 (15-23 February 2014), a range of tide, wind, and wave conditions was sampled (Figure 4).
+Three distinct periods were observed: (1) a strong onshore wind event with small waves; (2) a large southeast swell with weak winds; and (3) and weak winds from variable directions and no significant wave forcing where tidal forcing was dominant .
 Three end-member forcings were defined: 1) Small waves and strong onshore winds ('WIND') during 2014 YD 47-49; 2) Small waves and weak winds ('TIDE') during YD 50-51; and 3) Large waves and weak winds ('WAVE') during YD 52- 55 (Table 1).
 During WIND, average wind speed was 2.6-5 m/s with maximum gusts of 14.5 m/s from the northeast to southeast on YD 48.
 These wind conditions are typical of average wind conditions observed during the winter tradewind season.
 During TIDE, wind speeds were low to moderate (1.5-3 m/s) and wind directions were variable, which is typical during the summer wet season.
-During WAVE, maximum wave height reached 1.3 m on YD 52, which is near the annual maximum height expected for this location (O. Vetter, unpublished data).
+During WAVE, maximum wave height reached 1.3 m on YD 52, which is near the annual maximum height expected for this location (Vetter, unpublished data).

 Eulerian Measurements

-ADCPs at three locations on the reef flat recorded water flow for one week during 2014 YD 47-55.
-On the northern reef flat (AS3) the water level dropped below the minimum blanking distance of the ADCP at low tides (Figure 5 d), and flow was assumed to be nearly zero during these times given the relatively low water depth.
-The short data gap at AS1 on YD 50 was due to the ADCP being disturbed, likely by fishermen looking for octopus.
+The three ADCPs on the reef flat recorded data for one week during 2014 YD 47-55.
+On the northern reef flat (AS3; Figure 1), the water level dropped below the minimum blanking distance of the ADCP at low tides (Figure 5 d), and flow was assumed to be nearly zero during these times given the relatively low water depth relative to the height of the corals, many of which pierced the surface.
+The short data gap at AS1 on YD 50 was due to the ADCP being anthropogenically disturbed.

-In general, tidal forcing showed slow flow speeds and more variable directions, wind forcing showed slow flow speeds and less variable directions, and wave forcing showed the fastest flow speeds and most consistent flow directions.
+In general, tidal forcing was characterized by slow flow speeds and more variable directions, wind forcing by slow flow speeds and less variable directions, and wave forcing by the fastest flow speeds and most consistent flow directions.
 The highest velocity flow was observed over the southernmost part of the reef (AS1) and was oriented predominantly in a northwesterly direction, indicating the strong influence of even small breaking waves over the reef crest (Figure 5b,e).
 Flow direction at AS2 was consistently to the southwest, though direction was more variable under tidal forcing, even exhibiting some cross-reef flow to the northeast (Figure 5 c).
 Flow speed at AS2 was responsive to high winds and high waves, and highest during high waves (Figure 5 e).
 At AS3, flow directions and speeds were highly variable under all forcing conditions, and exhibited the lowest flow speeds of the three ADCPs (Figure 5 d-e).

 Flow speeds at AS1 and AS2 illustrated the modulating effects of tidal stage on wave-forced flow (Figure 5 e).
-During wave forcing, and to a lesser degree during wind forcing, flow velocity is highest during high tide and decreases significantly as the tide stage falls.
-This is most evident at AS1, but is also observed at AS2, during YD 53-55.
+During wave forcing, and to a lesser degree during wind forcing, flow velocity was highest during high tide and decreased significantly as the tide stage falls.
+This was most evident at AS1, but was also observed at AS2, during YD 53-55.
 This effect is noticeably absent or significantly reduced during wind forcing on YD 47-49, and tidal forcing on YD 51-52.

 Lagrangian Measurements